duckduckgo/zendesk-subscription-support-messenger/README.md

 - **`utils/build-article-url.ts`** - Builds complete article URLs using the URL constructor
 - **`utils/update-article-links.ts`** - Updates article links in a document based on article ID mapping
 - **`utils/get-css-variable.ts`** - Reads CSS variable values from the document root
+- **`utils/get-slug-from-url.ts`** - Extracts and sanitizes the last path segment from a URL for use in pixel event tracking

 ### Logging